Resource Guide: INTERPRETING

 Website: Certified Interpreting - The Sign Language Network

-Kewl ASL subcontracts and employs individuals qualified to provide a variety of interpreting, educational and vocational services.
-Because of the expanding range of services we provide, there is flexibility within the agency to satisfy more complex requests.
+Kewl ASL subcontracts with individuals who are qualified to provide a variety of interpreting, educational and vocational services.
+Because of the range of services we provide, there is flexibility within the agency to satisfy more complex requests.
 We look forward to providing top quality services to all of our customers.
 To request services, please call, email or text us with the basic information and we will get back to you within 24 hours.
 We welcome your inquiries, comments and unusual requests!

 Mary Jane Grant Sign Language Interpreting Services, LLC